 How to get around Ambergris Caye

 Golf carts are by far the most popular mode of transportation around Ambergris Caye.
 You can rent a golf cart at many shops around downtown San Pedro.

 Bringing your drone to Belize

-To be allowed to bring a drone here and to operate it, you are required to have special permission.
+To be allowed to bring a drone here and to operate it, you are required to have a special permission.
 So don’t make my mistake, and have your drone confiscated at the airport in Belize City when you try to clear the customs.
-If you want to fly your drone in Belize, make sure to get proper paperwork ahead of your trip.
+If you want to fly your drone in Belize, get proper paperwork ahead of your trip.

-Best time to visit Ambergris Caye
+What’s the best time to visit Ambergris Caye?

 June through November is the hurricane season in Belize when the weather the country is often hit by storms and hurricanes.
 Mid-November through January is the best time to visit Belize when the hurricane is over and the vacationing crowds haven’t yet arrived.

 Belize also sits out of the way from the main track for hurricanes, unlike many other popular destinations in the Caribbean.
 Still, Ambergris Caye gets inundated with rains and mosquitoes during that time, so keep it in mind.

-Ambergris Caye might be one of the most touristy places and more expensive than many other areas in the country, however, being a tropical paradise it is worth a stop on your Belize itinerary.
+Ambergris Caye might be one of the most touristy places and more expensive than many other areas in the country, however, being a tropical paradise, it is worth a stop on your Belize itinerary.
 I recommend you spend at least a few days in San Pedro before heading to other destinations in Belize.

 Disclaimer: This post contains affiliate links.
 At no cost to you, I might earn a small commission if you make a purchase through the links in this article.